-If you are are a secular homeschooler then chances are you have heard of BookShark curriculum.
-They are a secular homeschool curriculum resource, with a book based approached… and if you have followed along with us on our homeschool journey you know that we are big book fans here, so I think this is going to be a great fit.
+If you are a secular homeschooler then chances are you have heard of BookShark curriculum.
+They are a secular homeschool curriculum resource, with a book-based approach… and if you have followed along with us on our homeschool journey you know that we are big book fans here, so I think this is going to be a great fit.

 Curriculum We’re Using this Year – BookShark